adamgilroy22/happy-dog-cafe/README.md

 ### __Features Left to Implement__

 - __Interactive Café Menu__
-    - I plan to make the café menu interactive using css animations.
+    - I plan to make the café menu interactive using CSS animations.

 ## __Testing__